terra10/codefest_serverless-awslambda/Lab006/README.md

     }
 ```

-Create a src/getBeers.ts and use above example.
-Run tsc and make sure to add the function w
+Create a src/getBeers.ts and use above code.
+Run `tsc` and make sure to add the function:
 ```
   getBeers:
     handler: lib/getBeers.handler